Diversity & Intercultural Life

 The kind of leadership we're building knows no bounds.

 At Culver, we believe that belonging is an essential element in building a community in which each individual can bring their full potential.
 People can only invest in a community when they feel encouraged to engage the core of their identity and values.
 We serve the community by facilitating discussions, hosting celebrations, and striving to cultivate a community where inclusion is imperative.
 This is our guiding philosophy in fostering belonging for everyone who calls Culver home.

-Senior administration at Culver is committing to the following steps as a school for the 2020-2021 year:
+Senior administration at Culver is committing to the following steps as a school:

 - DEI workshops and institutional professional development for senior administrators (continuous throughout the year).

 - External review of campus-wide DEI initiatives –recommendations from this review process will guide a new institution-wide DEI Strategic Plan.

 - Regular, structured community time for adults to learn about anti-racist practices.

 - Adapting institutional response to bias incidents and bullying around identity (race, ethnicity, nationality, gender, sexual orientation, etc).

 - Affinity group feedback process for underrepresented adult and student groups to share their experiences with campus leaders and senior administrators.